CatalaLang/catala-book/src/2-3-list-modular.md

 ```
 ~~~

-For step 1, we simply need to get the lenght of the list `individuals`, which can be done through the syntax `number of individuals` (the syntax for all list operations can be found in [the syntax sheat cheet](https://catalalang.github.io/catala/syntax.pdf) or in the [language reference](./5-catala.md)).
+For step 1, we simply need to get the length of the list `individuals`, which can be done through the syntax `number of individuals` (the syntax for all list operations can be found in [the syntax sheat cheet](https://catalalang.github.io/catala/syntax.pdf) or in the [language reference](./5-catala.md)).
 For step 2, we